pagestudiocms/support-docs/source/guides/creating-pages.md

 ## How to create a page

 You create a page by clicking on the pages tab, then by clicking on + icon in the page panel.
 Give your page a title and add any desired metadata, featured image, etc.

-  (show how-to-video here).
+`[show how-to-video here]`

 ### Adding content to a page (blocks)